-The prospects of Ayala Land may be influenced by political and economic factors in the Philippines
+The prospects of Ayala Land may be influenced by political and economic factors in the Philippines compliance to internal policies and procedures, enabled the company to manage this risk at acceptable levels.

 The growth and profitability of Ayala Land will be influenced by the general political situation in, and the state of the economy of, the Philippines.
 Any political or economic instability in the future may have a negative effect on the financial results of Ayala Land and the level of dividends paid and distributions made by Ayala Land's subsidiaries.